-I have seen pollution, who should I report it to?
+I've seen pollution, who should I report it to?

-- contact either Environment Agency for England, 0800 80 70 60 or Natural Resources Wales, 0300 065 3000
+- If it's a major pollution incident (for example, something causing fish or other wildlife distress), please call either the Environment Agency for England on 0800 80 70 60 or Natural Resources Wales on 0300 065 3000.

 When you call us to report a pollution incident, please pass on as much of the following information as possible.
-This will help us respond to the incident quickly:
+This will help us respond to the incident quickly.

 - The name of the canal, waterway or reservoir affected by the pollution

-- The extent and appearance of the pollution (eg. colour, odour, etc.)
+- The extent and appearance of the pollution (e.g. colour, odour, etc)

-- The potential source of the pollution if it is apparent
+- The potential source of the pollution, if it is apparent

 If the pollution is serious, we support the Environment Agency or Natural Resources Wales who'll lead on responding to the incident.
 For less serious pollution incidents, we will look after containing and minimising the impacts of pollution.